robomq/robomq.io/docs/applicationIntegration.md

 Message Oriented Middleware (MOM) have long been used for application integration and creating Enterprise Service Bus for developing scalable and decoupled applications.

-<a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>< platform is built with the AMQP broker at the core.
-The particular implementation of the AMQP broker used is <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>. robomq thus provides all the capabilities and feature sets of the RabbitMQ platform with integrated management, dashboards, and analytics in a Software as a Service (SaaS) package.
+<a href="https://www.robomq.io" target="_blank">RoboMQ</a>< platform is built with the AMQP broker at the core.
+The particular implementation of the AMQP broker used is <a href="https://www.robomq.io" target="_blank">RoboMQ</a>.
+RoboMQ thus provides all the capabilities and feature sets of the RabbitMQ platform with integrated management, dashboards, and analytics in a Software as a Service (SaaS) package.

 There are certain distinct advantages of using Message Queues for application integration.